With Brady’s largesse, Bucs keeping title gang together

 Joining them are linebacker/edge rusher Matthew Judon from Baltimore; tight end Jonnu Smith from Tennessee; nose tackle Davon Godchaux from Miami; and defensive back Jalen Mills from Philadelphia.

 Judon, 28, will get a four-year, $56 million pact with $32 million guaranteed, a person with knowledge of the contract told The Associated Press.
-Smith, 25, will be paid $50 million over four years to try to fill the void created when Rob Gronkowski retired after the 2018 season — only to return last year to reunite with Brady in Tampa Bay.
+Smith, 25, will be paid $50 million over four years to try to fill the void created when Gronkowski retired after the 2018 season — only to return last year to reunite with Brady in Tampa Bay.

 The 26-year-old Godchaux gets $16 million for two years, with $9 million guaranteed.
 Mills, soon to turn 27, comes in at four years for $29 million, also guaranteed $9 million.